kkinnear/zprint/README.md

 ```

 The `:flow?` capability was added along with `:nl-separator?` to make
-formatting `:extend` type work in an alternative way:
+formatting `:extend` types work in an alternative way:

 ```clojure
 (czprint-fn ->Typetest)